husnuu/DSA210-Project/README.md

 The project aims to answer the following key questions:

 - How do seasonal patterns and public holidays affect flight occupancy rates?
-- What is the correlation between economic conditions (e.g., inflation, fuel prices, exchange rates) and airline seat utilization?
+- What is the correlation between economic conditions (inflation, fuel prices, exchange rates) and airline seat utilization?
 - How did the COVID-19 pandemic impact airline occupancy, and are there lingering effects in post-pandemic travel trends?
 - Can machine learning models accurately predict future flight occupancy based on past trends and external factors?